 A) Manuscripts are submitted in electronic form, using Times New Roman font, double-spaced with 3 cm/1 inch margins.
 Colours can only be used for figures, tables and images.

-B) Authors need to provide the title page that includes the title of the article; a self-contained abstract in English (100-150 words), and five to ten keywords.
+B) The title page should be blinded and include the title of the article; a self-contained abstract in English (100-150 words), and five to ten keywords.

 C) Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (APA) 7th edition, in terms of referencing and lay-out.